-5.3.2 Certificates
+5.3.2 Certificates required

 - a.
-PILOT CERTIFICATION OF REGULATORY COMPLIANCE The pilot must certify that the soaring performance was conducted in accordance with the FAI Sporting Code, was flown in compliance with all the glider manufacturer's and national operating limitations, and in accordance with national flight regulations respecting airspace use, night flight, etc. (For records, this certification is on the IGC Record Forms A, B, and C.) - b.
-BAROGRAPH CALIBRATION CERTIFICATE
+PILOT CERTIFICATE OF REGULATORY COMPLIANCE For all claims, the pilot must certify that the soaring performance was conducted in accordance with the FAI Sporting Code, was flown in compliance with all the glider manufacturer's and national operating limitations, and in accordance with national flight regulations respecting airspace use, night flight, etc. For records, this certification is on the IGC Record Forms A, B, and C. - b.
+OO CERTIFICATE For all claims, this certificate shall list applicable control actions and for each one, the date it was performed, the signature and OO number of the OO who performed it. - c.
+UNWITNESSED LANDING When no one has witnessed the landing, this certificate must be signed by one OO or two independent witnesses who arrive soon afterward and certify the precise location of the glider, including the date and time of that observation.